Designations Congruent with Things: Chapter 23

 The kids hiss, vengeful and remote.

-“Um,” Newt says, trying to think of literally anything and choking slightly on the surprise blood that’s coming down the back of his oropharynx.
+“Um,” Newt says, trying to think of literally anything and choking on the surprise blood coming down the back of his oropharynx.
 “Why is it so dark?”

-“Because the Earth rotates on its axis, and you insist on turning off the lights by snapping,” Hermann says, pulling him up into a semi-seated position, Newt’s back to his chest.
+“Because the Earth rotates on its axis, and you insist on turning off the lights by snapping.”
+Hermann pulls him into a semi-seated position, Newt’s back to his chest.

 That’s weird—what’s the deal with that, exactly?